Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

 where $h_{\alpha_m}\in\mathbb{R}^{n\times K}$ is the matrix with entries $(h_{\alpha_m})_{ik}=h(X_i;\alpha_m)_k$, $i=1,\dots,n$, $k=1,\dots,K$.

-We note that in Newton boosting as well as hybrid gradient-Newton boosting, the norm of $f_m(\cdot)$, i.e. the step-length, does not depend on the scaling of the loss function, in particular not on $\sigma^2$.
+We note that in Newton boosting as well as hybrid gradient-Newton boosting, the norm of $f_m(\cdot)$, i.e., the step-length, does not depend on the scaling of the loss function, in particular not on $\sigma^2$, because and $\Psi^\dagger$, which is defined in Section \ref{model_assum}, does not depend on $\sigma^2$.
 Since gradients are scale-dependent, this does not hold true for gradient boosting.

-It has been empirically observed that damping the update in \eqref{boostupdate} results in higher predictive accuracy \citep{friedman2001greedy}.
-This means that the update in \eqref{boostupdate} is damped by a factor $\nu$:
+It has been empirically observed \citep{friedman2001greedy} that higher prediction accuracy can be obtained by damping the update in \eqref{boostupdate}: